 In the education sector, teachers have numerous reasons to leave their positions.
 Redundancy usually occurs due to over-staffing; a reduction in school admissions; a poor reputation; new academy sponsors (if the school has academy status) and a re-drafting of the leadership structure.

 If you are being made redundant, you may be eligible for certain rights, including:

-the option to move into a different job
+- the option to move into alternative jobs for teachers

 There are certain rules about how people are selected for redundancy.
 Often the employer will ask for volunteers, although putting yourself forward does not guarantee that you will be chosen to be made redundant.
 Selection for redundancy should be carried out in a fair way, for example because of your level of experience or capability to do the job.
 Reasons such as age, gender, race, pregnancy or some form of disability are not acceptable, if someone was given redundancy due to any of these reasons they would have grounds for unfair dismissal.

 Some employers may simply adopt the 'last in, first out' policy.